curiousTauseef/pracCpointersFrmBooksWithGitHubCode/README.md

 # pracCpointersFrmBooksWithGitHubCode
 curated list of resources for studying C programming from books supplemented by GitHub code. arranged during my stay in Leuven during Jan-Jul, 2017.
+I decided to put all the resources(pdf, notes, links to authors on internet) on GitHub so that it is easy for me to refer them while preparing for interviews.

 The list of books I refer :
 1. Intermediate C Programming : Yung-Hsiang Lu